 This creates a Kubernetes secret in the crossplane-system namespace with name azure-creds and a key creds that holds the credentials JSON.

-the decoded secret as shown in k9s
+Secret as seen in k9sthe decoded secret as shown in k9s

 To add the secret(s) as an extra kustomization, run: